 - The channel must not already be registered

-- You must have operator (@) status in the channel (automatically given to you if you join an unregistered empty channel)
+- You must have operator (@) status in the channel (automatically given to you if you join an empty unregistered channel)

-Once you've met all the above requirements, simply use the following command IRC to register the channel:
+Once you've met all the above requirements, simply use the following command on IRC to register the channel:

 /msg C REGISTER #your-channel